jaspervdj/patat/README.md

      *  `code`: the default setting.
      *  `none`: no formatting applied.
      *  `inline`: no formatting applied and no trailing newline.
+ -  `stderr`: Include output from standard error.
+Defaults to `true`.
  -  `wrap`: this is a deprecated name for `container`, used in version 0.11 and earlier.